Yuksom: Geography and environment

-Yuksom is a large village with a total area of 812.16 ha situated at an average altitude of 1780 m.
+Yuksom is a large village with a total area of 812.16 ha, situated at an average altitude of 1780 m.
 It lies in a basin-like valley surrounded by mountain ranges.
-Located at the head of the Khangchendzonga National Park, it is the gateway to Mt.
-Kangchenjunga A popular mountaineering trek starts from Yuksom, which is well connected by a road network with Geyzing and Gangtok.
+Located at the head of the Khangchendzonga National Park, it is the gateway to Mount Kangchenjunga.
+A popular mountaineering trek starts from Yuksom, which is well connected by a road network with Geyzing and Gangtok.

-The climate in Yuksom, which is located at a moderate altitude, is pleasant from March to June and September to November, while in the winter season, the coldest months are December and February.
+The climate in Yuksom, which is located at a moderate altitude, is pleasant from March to June and from September to November.
+The coldest months are December and February.